achivetta/kmemcached/README.markdown

 code.
 All code in this file is original to the project.

 libmemcachedprotocol: The folder `libmp/` contains the library used to parse incoming memcached requests.
-It was taken from the libmemcached (libmemcached.org) library and modified to run in the kernel.
+It was taken from the [libmemcached](libmemcached.org "libMemcached") library and modified to run in the kernel.
 The file `protocol_handler.c` contains the default_send and default_recv functions which write to a kernel socket and may be of interest.

 Memcached Logic: The file `interface.c` contains the implementation of the memcached business logic.
 This is also pulled from the libmemcached source.